Minimally Invasive Knee Replacement

 1. Preoperative Planning: Before undergoing minimally invasive knee replacement, thorough preoperative planning is crucial.
 This involves a comprehensive evaluation of the patient’s overall health, medical history, and specific details about the knee joint.
 Advanced imaging techniques, such as MRI or CT scans, may be used to create a precise roadmap for the surgery.

-2. Smaller Incisions and Precision Instruments: During the procedure, the surgeon makes smaller incisions, typically 2 to 4 inches in length, as opposed to the larger incisions required in traditional knee replacement.
+2. Smaller Incisions and Precision Instruments: During the procedure, the knee replacement surgeon makes smaller incisions, typically 2 to 4 inches in length, as opposed to the larger incisions required in traditional knee replacement.
 Specialized instruments are then used to access the knee joint with precision, minimizing damage to surrounding tissues.

 3. Navigation Technology: Minimally invasive knee replacement often incorporates navigation technology to enhance the accuracy of the procedure.
 This involves real-time tracking of the surgeon’s movements and provides a three-dimensional view of the joint, ensuring precise placement of the implants.